ThePieBaker90/On-The-Rim/Psycasts/Utility Paths/Chronomancer/5th Level/Extended Moment.md

 		- They cannot take damage.
 	- You and your equipment are immune to the effects of this psycast.
 - **Stats**:
-	- 5 Year Age Cost.
+	- 10 Year Age Cost.
-	- 20ft Target Sphere Radius.
+	- 30ft Target Sphere Radius.
 - **Upcasting**:
-	- You may upcast this psycast.
-For every . psyfocus spent above the normal cost for this psycast, .
+	- You cannot upcast this psycast.